 As Shaw wrote at the time, “with her identity known, her past sex life revealed, her mental state common knowledge, and her life in shambles due to constant anguish about the motive behind the charges, it is no wonder that she threw in the towel.

 Because the case received so much coverage, everyone, even those not paying close attention, saw what happened to the alleged victim.
 It’s nearly impossible to measure that impact.
 According to Shapiro’s book, however, there are other women who had similar encounters with Bryant — one in particular who was able to escape before an assault occurred — who wouldn’t cooperate with the Colorado trial because of how the alleged victim in that case was treated.”
 (ThinkProgress)

 “The woman’s attorney, John Clune, revealed that police were investigating a rape crisis counselor who may have been trying to sell information about the woman.

 “I had a discussion with the FBI.
 The counselor was under investigation for conspiracy to sell her counseling file,” Clune said”.
 (People)

-The accused seemed to have had consensual sex with someone else around the time of the incident, based on forensic evidence, and was an entirely separate event.
+The accused seemed to have had consensual sex with someone else around the time of the incident, based on forensic evidence and was an entirely separate event.
 Bryant’s defense team ran with that information.
 The name of the accused was leaked to the public and psychiatric records were used in the trial to discredit her.
-The accused was painted as promiscuous and mentally unstable, after it was dug up that she had tried to commit suicide that year while battling depression.
+The accused was painted as promiscuous and mentally unstable after it was dug up that she had tried to commit suicide that year while battling depression.
 The accuser received rape and death threats.
-She withdrew from the trial consequently.
+She withdrew charges consequently.